5 tips to increase sales productivity

 We know it’s frustrating to always log your interactions into your CRM, but this will help you keep track of your client during their sales process.
 This is where Salesforce (or another CRM system) can be your best friend.

 Most sales require five follow-ups to go through, but 44 percent of salespeople give up after the first try.
 The best way to make it to magical number five is to track and plan.
 You know you talked to a contact on Tuesday, make a reminder on your phone or Google Calendar to contact them again on Friday.
-Make sure your customers don’t fall victim to a follow-up fall through by creating “next-steps” for each lead.
+By not letting your leads fall through the crack, you’ll increase your sales productivity and less customers will fall through the cracks.

 Making notes in your CRM of what you and your customer talked about can help you make sure that you’re not repeating yourself and that you’re providing them with new information about your product or sales logistics each time you speak with them.